MyST reference#

 MyST, reStructuredText, and Markdown#

-We use MyST, or Markedly Structured Text, a rich and extensible flavor of Markdown, for authoring training documentation.
+You can use MyST, or Markedly Structured Text, a rich and extensible flavor of Markdown, for authoring training documentation.

 MyST extends Markdown by incorporating all the features of reStructuredText and Sphinx and its extensions.
 Contributors are welcome to use either Markdown or MyST syntax.